gadget78/Evernode-Deploy-Monitor/README.md

 node evernode_monitor.js
 ```

-OR you can run each individual "module" seperatly with `node evernode_monitor.js <module>`
+OR you can run each individual "module" separately with `node evernode_monitor.js <module>`

 `<module>` being one of the module listed above for example, if you wanted to just initiate a funds sweep, you would do..